sector46/security-cam/README.md

 Once the 'security.conf' file is generated, you can run `./run_security.sh` to start the program.
-It only runs once at the moment, so once movement is detected, it will save the pictures/video, send out any messages (if configured to do so), and then exit.
+It only runs once at the moment, so once movement is detected, it will save the pictures/video, send out any messages (if configured to do so), and then wait for the user to press 'q' to quit.